 Dividend income is exempt from tax if the recipient company directly or indirectly controls the paying company through ownership of 25% or more of the voting power of the paying company.

 The general rule is that interest income is taxable as part of business income at a rate of 30%.
 Interest income is also subject to WHT at the rate of 15%.
 The WHT paid in respect of the interest income is creditable where the income is subject to the corporation tax rate of 30%.
 Also, interest income earned with respect to government securities is subject to tax at 20% as a final tax.
 However, government securities with a maturity period of at least ten years are subject to WHT at a rate of 10% as a final tax.

 The general rule is that royalty income is taxable as part of business income at a rate of 30%.
 Royalty income is also subject to WHT at the rate of 15%.
 The WHT paid in respect of the royalty income is creditable where the income is subject to the corporation tax rate of 30%.

 Companies are required to disclose their rental income separately from other business income.
 Taxable rental income is the net income after allowing for any expenditures and losses in respect of the rental income derived by non-individuals.
-For companies and other non individuals (excluding partnerships), the deduction of expenses against rental income is capped at 50% of gross rents.
+For companies and other non-individuals (excluding partnerships), the deduction of expenses against rental income is capped at 50% of gross rents.
 Any excess expenditure is not eligible for carrying forward.
-Individuals are subject to tax on annual rental income in excess of UGX 2,820,000 at a flat tax rate of 12%.
-Individuals are not entitled to deduct any expenses against rental income.
+Individuals are subject to tax on annual rental income in excess of UGX 2.82 million at a flat tax rate of 12%.
+Individuals are not entitled to deduct any expenses against their rental income.